This post may include affiliate links. Thank you for your support.

 Instructions

-- Separate bulb into cloves: To separate the head of garlic, place the whole garlic bulb onto a cutting board upside down, with the stem side down on the board.
+- Separate Garlic Bulb into Individual Cloves: To separate the head of garlic, place the whole garlic bulb onto a cutting board upside down, with the stem side down on the board.
 Place the heel of your hand on top of the bulb and press down to separate the cloves from the root end.
 (Tip: Wrap the entire head of garlic in a kitchen towel prior to separating the bulb – the towel will keep the papery skin from flying around your work area.)

 - Sealed Jar or Two Lipped Bowls (best for peeling larger number of cloves): Add all the cloves of garlic to a large jar or a metal lipped bowl.
 Cover the jar with a lid and seal or grab a second metal lipped bowl, flip it over and use it as a top, pinching the two lipped bowls together.
 If using bowls, make sure you keep the bowls clamped shut.
 Shake the jar or bowls vigorously for 20-30 seconds, or until the garlic peels loosen and fall away from the cloves.
 Discard all the loose papery skin and use your fingers remove any stuck-on garlic peels.
 (Note: I personally think the jar is a much more effective and easier method than the board and knife method.)

 - Peel the garlic using one of the methods above.
-Working with one clove of garlic at a time, arrange it so that the clove is flat on your cutting board.
-Then place the flat side of your knife on top of the clove.
-Place the heel of your palm on the flat side of the knife and firmly press down to crush the clove of garlic.
+Once peeled, working with one clove of garlic at a time, arrange it so that the clove is flat on your cutting board.
+Then place the flat side of your knife on top of the clove and place the heel of your palm on the flat side of the knife and firmly press down to crush the clove of garlic.
 Repeat the process with the remaining cloves of garlic until completely crushed.

 - Peel and chop the garlic according to the instructions above.
 Once you’ve chopped all the garlic and discarded all the roots, use the heel of your knife to gather the garlic into a small pile on your cutting board.
 Next, arrange the knife so that it fits comfortably in your hand.
 Place your free hand on top of the knife and then use a back and forth rocking motion to cut the garlic until its barely recognizable.
 Repeat the process with the remaining cloves until completely minced.